 - Three-time CMA Music Video of the Year winner [2002 for “I’m Gonna Miss Her (The Fishin’ Song),” 2004 for “Whiskey Lullaby” (with Krauss), and in 2007 for “Online,” 2008 for "Waitin' on a Woman" (featuring Andy Griffith).

-Following her victory as the 2005 "American Idol," Carrie Underwood made her first appearance on the CMA Awards premiering the powerful and heartfelt "Jesus, Take the Wheel."
-Since then, Underwood has gone on to co-host the CMA Awards four times, and she returns to the now-familiar role for the fifth consecutive year in 2012.
+Following her victory as the 2005 “American Idol,” Carrie Underwood made her first appearance on the CMA Awards premiering the powerful and heartfelt “Jesus, Take the Wheel.”
+Since then, Underwood has gone on to co-host the CMA Awards five times, and she returns to the now-familiar role for the sixth consecutive year in 2013.

-Underwood's latest album, Blown Away, debuted at No. 1 on the Billboard 200 all-genres chart in May 2012, selling more than 200,000 copies its first week, and the album's lead single "Good Girl" became Underwood's 15th No. 1.
-Beyond enjoying the heights of music stardom, Underwood has expanded her career into film and television, making her acting debuts in the 2011 inspirational film "Soul Surfer" and playing a love-interest to the lead character on CBS-TV's "How I Met Your Mother."
+Underwood’s latest album, Blown Away, debuted at No. 1 on the Billboard 200 all-genres chart in May 2012, selling more than 200,000 copies its first week, and the album’s latest single “See You Again” became Underwood’s 18th No. 1.
+Beyond enjoying the heights of music stardom, Underwood has expanded her career into film and television, making her acting debuts in the 2011 inspirational film “Soul Surfer” and playing a love-interest to the lead character on CBS-TV’s “How I Met Your Mother.”

 Underwood has won five CMA Awards to date:

 - CMA Horizon Award (now New Artist of the Year) (2006)

 - CMA Female Vocalist of the Year (2006, 2007, 2008)